Schoenbrodt/schoenbrodt.github.io/content/de/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Didaktik der Mathematik
-  - Bildung in KI und Data Science
+  - Bildung über KI und Data Science
   - MINT-Bildung

 # Education to show in About widget